rampal-punia/python-tutorials/2_python_basics/6_tuples.md

 Therefore the original t1 is not modified but we got the copy of the original tuple.

-If we try to copy the tuple with slicing operation, both the variables refer to the same tuple object.
+But interestingly, if we try to copy the tuple with slicing operation, both the variables refer to the same tuple object.
 For example:

 ```python
 t1 = (1, 2, 3)